aliyun/terraform-provider-alibabacloudstack/website/docs/d/datahub_service.html.markdown

 ---
 subcategory: "Datahub Service"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_datahub_service"
+page_title: "Alibabacloudstack: alibabacloudstack_datahub_service"
-sidebar_current: "docs-apsarastack-datasource-datahub-service"
+sidebar_current: "docs-alibabacloudstack-datasource-datahub-service"
 description: |-
     Provides a datasource to open the DataHub service automatically.
 ---

-# apsarastack\_datahub\_service
+# alibabacloudstack\_datahub\_service

 Using this data source can open DataHub service automatically.
 If the service has been opened, it will return opened.